 In answers 22 through 24 of the guidance, the IRS clarified that “if a hard fork is followed by an airdrop and you receive new cryptocurrency, you will have taxable income in the taxable year you receive that cryptocurrency.”
 This means that if you receive crypto in a hard fork or airdrop, you have to report it as income on your tax return.

 The IRS further states that the income is equal to the fair market value of the crypto when you received and took full control of it.
 The cost basis is equal to the amount of income that you claimed.

-Controversy over the new IRS hard fork guidance
+Controversy over how the IRS taxes airdrops

 To stay up to date on the latest, follow TokenTax on Twitter @tokentax.